Overcoming Unhealthy Mentalities

 My efforts haven’t been to lose weight necessarily as much as to achieve health, and in my eyes that meant getting rid of my belly, feeling more energized and yes being a little more toned in general.
 I have found though, that in an attempt to achieve these results, I have added undue stress on myself, which inadvertently seems to have afflicted my overall health in a negative way (not to mention it’s been a major time-suck).
 Now, the realization of this, in itself, has caused me to shift my entire paradigm of thinking, which – in itself – is a positive result!
 As you may well know, we are not creatures of circumstance, we are given free will by our Creator, and thankfully we are also given a brain and a conscious.

 Before I dive into the realization I’ve come to, I want to explore how I got to it, and what led me to this discovery.
 But also, what God has been revealing to me, through His word, through external readings, advice from my husband and just general good old-fashioned common sense.
-We are going to discover how to begin a journey of overcoming unhealthy mentalities by first looking
+We are going to discover how to begin a journey of overcoming unhealthy mentalities by first looking at some of those mentalities.

 “Vegan is THE WAY!”